ruminize/FlashLightLED/README.md

 Notes:
 - The IR Remote has twenty default colors to choose from.
 - The *COLOR* method sends one pulse.
+- There are four columns and five rows.

 ```
 /*
 Takes two required integer parameters: column #, row #.
-Excepts a third optional luminosity integer.
-If the luminosity integer is present, the *LUMENS* will run first, then the color signal will be sent.
-The third optional parameter default is -1.
 */

-COLOR(int, int, int)
+COLOR(int:required, int:required)
 ```

 ##### Additional method

-The following method was added for convenience.

-Notes:
-- The library cannot keep track of the current flash interval setting as there is no confirmation signal from the LED lights.
-- The *SPEED* method attempts to set the longest flash interval, then applies the default or supplied argument.
-- If a level of thirty out of sixty settings is desired, the method will first apply 65 dimming pulses, then use the supplied 30 integer to count up from a slow setting of 1.
 ```
 /*
 Takes one optional integer parameter: column #.
 If an integer:column is supplied, the random selection will be confined to that column.
-If no integer is provided, a random color will be selected from any column and row.
+If no integer is provided, a random color will be selected from any column and row with each method call.
 */

 RANDOM_COLOR(int:optional)